 How many small businesses fail?

-You may have heard dismal numbers regarding small business failure but approximately 80% of small businesses survive the first year according to the SBA’s Office of Advocacy in 2018.
+According to a Fortune study, Nearly 100,000 establishments that temporarily shut down due to the pandemic are now out of business.
+However, before covid, approximately 80% of small businesses survive the first year according to the SBA’s Office of Advocacy.
 But that percentage can be a little deceiving.
 Only about half of small businesses survive passed the five-year mark and only about one in three small businesses survive 10 years.

-The health care and social assistance industries tend to have the highest survival rates and the construction and transportation and warehousing industries tend to have the lowest.
-It’s a commonly repeated belief that restaurants are more likely to fail than any other industry but that is unsubstantiated.
+The health care and social assistance industries tend to have the highest survival rates and the construction and transportation, and warehousing industries tend to have the lowest.

 A few positive take aways: